[Published: June 20, 2022]

 A commuter vanpool is a group of four or more eligible employees (including those with hybrid schedules) who commute regularly to and from work in a passenger vehicle that seats at least seven people.
 Two eligible employees who commute only part-time count as one full-time commuter.
 Cathy’s group, one of Stanford’s longer running vanpools, includes five full-timers and one part-time employee, including one non-Stanford member.

-After leaving Manteca at 3:35 a.m., the Durango stops 13.8 miles away in Tracy at 4 a.m. where it picks up additional passengers.
-The group arrives on campus at 5:00 a.m.
+After leaving Manteca at 3:35 a.m., the Ford Transit stops 13.8 miles away in Tracy at 4 a.m. where it picks up additional passengers.
+(The van can seat eight.)
 After Cathy gets dropped off, she catches a quick nap before starting her 6 a.m. shift – a necessity to be at her sharpest, especially after waking up at 2:30 a.m.
-In total, her door- to-door morning commute takes two hours and forty minutes.
+Her door- to-door morning commute takes an hour and fifteen minutes.

 Welcome to Super Commuting